platonai/PulsarRPAPro/README.md

 ### 📦 Run Executable Jar - Enjoy the Best Experience

-Executable JAR uses your desktop browser, so you can enjoy the best experience.
+Executable JAR uses your desktop browser, you can enjoy the best experience.

 Download: